Breakout Dinners

 22:00

-5. Commonwealth & Francophonie: What Legacy for Africa?
+5. Commonwealth and Francophonie: What Legacy for Africa?
 (English and French)

 Africa’s historical connections to the Commonwealth and Francophonie continue to shape its cultural, political, and economic landscape.
 This breakout dinner will explore the evolving legacy of these international affiliations, examining their impact on Africa’s development, identity, and international relations.
 With perspectives from distinguished experts in governance and economic development, the panel will consider how African nations can navigate these inherited alliances to foster regional integration, sustainable development, and stronger global partnerships.
 This discussion will also assess the influence of these networks on Africa’s sovereignty and explore the potential for Africa to engage within these structures in a way that aligns with its strategic priorities in a fragmented world.